susanBuck/notes/04_PHP/09_Arrays.md

 * If you wanted to order an array, there's [sort()](http://www.php.net/manual/en/function.sort.php) (plus several other [sorting methods](http://www.php.net/manual/en/array.sorting.php)).
 * If you wanted to merge two arrays together, there's [array_merge()](http://www.php.net/manual/en/function.array-merge.php).

-Etc...
+Etc.

 [See the full list of Array Functions at php.net](http://php.net/manual/en/ref.array.php)

 ## Scenario
-Imagine you're building an ecommerce application.
+Imagine you're building a commerce application.
 Which of the following pieces of this app might be stored in an array?

 * A true/false variable indicating whether a user is logged in
 * The items in a user's cart